 - Signs of dehydration such as drowsiness.

 My favourite product for soothing coughs is a humidifier as it helps to break down mucus in chesty coughs and moistens the airways in dry irritating coughs.
 Its a natural option which is fantastic for troublesome night time coughs as it stays on for 12-14 hours and then shuts off automatically once all of the water you placed in the drum has been released.
 This product helps to prevent infection and prevents your child’s body from losing essential moisture.
-For children under three all you need is water for the device, however you can use a few drops of olbas for children in the little well from three months of age.
-You can also use some snufflebabe on their chest to alleviate severe symptoms.
+For children under three all you need is water for the device, however you can use a few drops of Snufflebabe Vapour Oil in the little well from three months of age.
+You can also use some snufflebabe rub on their chest to alleviate severe symptoms.